-Na me Teaching Field 1.
-Check program for which you are applying: Occupational/Technical Development Publications, Performances, Exhibits, or Demonstrations 2.
-Please attach a brief explanation for each of the following categories: A. The program for which you are applying and expected number of hours for completion.
+Name Teaching Field Alternative credit is designed to provide faculty with unit credit toward advancement on the salary schedule for work and/or research in lieu of graduate level classes.
+1. In dicate the program for which you are applying: Occupational/Technical Development Publications, Performances, Exhibits or Demonstrations ease attach a brief explanation for each of the following categories:The program for which you are applying and the expected number of hours for completion.
 B. Goals or objectives including expected outcomes and procedures.
-C. Your time plan for the program.
-D. How your program relates to classroom instruction and/or how it will provide unique benefit to students, other faculty, or the college.
-3. Please attach a brief explanation for each of the following categories: A. Explain how you plan to document the outcome for the committee.
-B. Explain the means by which this plan will be evaluated and by whom.
-4. Hours planned for the project.
-5. Units requested (48 hours per unit and maximum of 12 units).
-Sig gnature Date Faculty Member Ap proval Signature Date Appropriate Administrator rr -r
+C. A description of what the faculty member observes, studies, evaluates, or works on, including continuing education courses and related projects or mentoring received, in a special area of his/her field.
+D. Provide a timeline of your work and activities indicating the number hours planned/spent on each activity.
+E. Explain how your work or activities relate to classroom instruction and/or how it will provide unique benefit to students, other faculty or the college.
+F. A brief explanation for how you will document the outcomes for the committee.
+3 Hours planned for the project.
+4 Units requested (48 hours per unit, maximum 12 units).
+5. Pro oject starting date:, project completion date: Signat ture Date Faculty Member